gavinlyonsrepo/cylon/README.md

 This program provides numerous tools to Arch Linux users.
 The program is menu-based and written in bash.
-The program is mainly text based  but also uses dialog GUI's at a few points for directory and file selection.
+The program is mainly text based  but also uses dialog GUI's at a few points mainly for directory and file selection.
+It can also display desktop notifications.
 A detailed list of the over 100 options and features is provided below in features section.
 * Main Author: Gavin Lyons